This post was originally published in August 2015. It has been updated with new pictures, text, and improvements to the recipe as of April 2020.

-Yes, really, fluffy gluten free pancakes without eggs!
+Yes, really, fluffy vegan gluten free pancakes without eggs!
 And even if you do eat wheat flour, trust that these are actually good but I, too, eat gluten.
 So if you just feel like trying something new, or need to eat to eat gluten free, they’re great either way.
-Bonus, these are totally sugar free and sweetened only with dates.
+Bonus, these are totally sugar free and sweetened only with banana.

 The bananas are key in this recipe.
 They hold everything together so multiple flours aren’t needed, and make the vegan recipe possible.
 Keep in mind that they make the pancakes rather sweeter than usual, so you can use less maple syrup, or leave it off altogether.